Much more than just a substitute term for the traditional appraisal process, Performance Management has a far broader scope.

-That begins with clear job descriptions and recruitment processes that help you bring on board the right people in the first place, and onboarding programmes to help new hires hit the ground running.
+Performance Management begins with clear job descriptions and recruitment processes that help you bring on board the right people, and on-boarding programmes to help them hit the ground running.

-Once in the job, it means a never-ending cycle of education, coaching and feedback, turning every interaction between manager and employee into a valuable learning experience and/or a chance for the employee to be heard.
+Once in the job, it means a never-ending cycle of education, coaching and feedback.
+Turning every interaction between manager and employee into a learning experience and a chance for the employee to be heard.

-It’s this mentality that really underpins a Performance Management strategy – recognising that feedback and direction isn’t something that should happen once a year, it should be integral to your employees’ everyday experience.
+It’s this mentality that really underpins a Performance Management strategy.
+Recognising that feedback and direction isn’t something that should happen annually, but is integral to your employees’ everyday experience.

-Such a shift in approach will, of course, take time to implement, but in this blog, we’ll look at how you can start taking steps in the right direction.
+Such a shift in approach will, of course, take time to implement.
+In this blog, we’ll look at how you can start taking steps in the right direction.

-Performance Management is a somewhat broad term, and no two businesses will go about its implementation in the exact same way.
+Performance Management is a somewhat broad term, and no two businesses will go about its implementation the same way.

-To help you define your strategy, it’s therefore important that you have clear goals and objectives in mind, beyond simply ‘helping employees do better’.
+To help define your strategy, it’s important to have clear goals and objectives in mind, beyond simply ‘helping employees do better’.

-Raising morale or boosting productivity will naturally have an impact on your business’s bottom line, but without a clear, tangible target, success may be hard to measure.
+Raising morale or boosting productivity will naturally have an impact on your bottom line, but without a clear goal, success is hard to measure.

-You should, therefore, look to set and document some clear objectives that can be tracked, whether that’s certain financial goals, improved staff retention numbers or increased satisfaction scores in customer service surveys.
+You should, therefore, look to set and document some clear objectives that can be tracked.
+This could be certain financial goals, improved staff retention numbers or increased satisfaction scores in customer service surveys.

 Ultimately, your Performance Management programme should align with your organisation’s strategic goals.

-In aiding the development of your employees’ skill set and helping them reach their potential, a Performance Management framework can be a great thing for your staff.
+In aiding the development of employee skills and encouraging them reach their potential, a Performance Management framework can be great.
 But it’s important to realise that employees could perceive your intentions very differently.